mkner/arduino-device-controller-design/README.md

 testing of the projects.
 The main control loop for the various devices and their interactions is in C++ and utilizes libraries specific to the Arduinio boards.

+The eventual goal is to build a custom differential drive autonomous robot.